Health Management/Clinical Assistant

 |Hispanic or Latino||19|

-Americans aren’t the only ones with an interest in Medical/Health Management and Clinical Assistant/Specialist.
+Students from other countries are interested in Medical/Health Management and Clinical Assistant/Specialist, too.
 About 0.3% of those with this major are international students.

 How Much Do Health Management/Clinical Assistant Majors Make?